 Many families, once they arrive in Tonga, head straight to Nuku’alofa and for good reason!
-Not only is the capital of Tonga extremely easy to get to and has a wealth of family-friendly accommodation, but there’s a whole lot of experiences for the whole family.
-Get a vibrant introduction to the islands and its culture through crafting lessons, visits to inspiring markets, and by visiting the historic sites relating to Tonga’s monarchical history.
-What’s more, there are plenty of ways to get out onto the water between whale watching and snorkelling.
-Learn more about how to enjoy your time as a family in Nuku’alofa with this complete guide to Nuku’alofa for families.
+Not only is the capital of Tonga extremely easy to get to and has a wealth of family-friendly accommodations, but there are a whole lot of experiences for the whole family.
+Get a vibrant introduction to the islands and their culture through crafting lessons and visits to inspiring markets and historic sites relating to Tonga’s monarchy.
+What’s more, there are plenty of ways to get out onto the water between whale watching, snorkelling and island day trips.
+Learn more about how to enjoy your time as a tribe in the capital with this complete travel guide to Nuku’alofa for families.

-- Go on a snorkelling excursion to swim with coral and tropical fish
+- Go on a snorkelling excursion or island day trip to swim with coral and tropical fish

 - Shop for Tongan presents at the Talamahu Market

-- Check out interesting sights, like the Royal Palace, the Royal Tombs and more
+- Check out interesting sights, like the Royal Palace, Royal Tombs and more

-- Play and have a picnic at Popua Park
+- Play and have a picnic at Fa’onelua or Popua Park

-- Learn how to do Tongan arts and crafts at Ancient Tonga
+- Learn about Tongan traditions at Ancient Tonga

 - Have a coffee while the kids play at the playground at Tupu’Anga Cafe